1

 Foliage Type: Deciduous -

-Bloom Time: Spring -
+Bloom Time: Late Spring to Early Summer -

-Growth Rate: Slow to moderate -
+Growth Rate: Slow to Moderate -

-Light Requirements: Partial to full sun -
+Light Requirements: Partial to Full Sun -

 Attracts Pollinators: Yes -